Genomon-Project/paplot/paper/paper.md

 Here, we present [paplot](https://github.com/Genomon-Project/paplot), a suite of programs to generate various reports for commonly needed tasks in cancer genome analysis. paplot accepts text-based input data and configuration files and generates HTML files with dynamic, interactive data visualizations powered by [D3.js](https://d3js.org).
 By modifying settings in the configuration files, users can freely change various visual aspects such as colors of objects and contents of pop-up windows appearing after DOM events such as mouse-click and mouse-over.

-Interactive graphics contain richer information than static ones, thus facilitating effective and intuitive interpretation of analytical results.
-Owing to the advancement in information technologies and development of application frameworks for easy generation of interactive graphics, using interactive graphics for academic research and auto-generated reports for clinical sequencing will become more common.
-We believe that paplot will be useful for academic research and clinical practice.

----

 ![Example of interactive reports created by paplot.
 (A) Quality Control Report.
 (B) Chromosomal Aberration Report.
 (C) Mutation Matrix Report.
 (D) Mutational Signature Report.](graphs.png)